lakshaybhushan/nextjs-notion-waitlist-template/README.md

 ![GithubBanner](./app/opengraph-image.png)

-This is a template repository for creating a waitlist using Next.js 14, Notion as a CMS, Upstash Redis for rate limiting and Resend for sending emails with a custom domain.
+This is a waitlist application for **Kontentino GPT Apps** using Next.js 14, Notion as a CMS, Upstash Redis for rate limiting and **Postmark** for sending transactional emails.

 The UI is built using a mix of shadcn/ui, Magic UI and Tailwind CSS.